austinmyc/austinmyc/README.md

 * Kilta : Analysis of Climbing Board data (to be updated)

 ## 🤡 Random Stuff
+* <a href="https://github.com/austinmyc/MNIST_RGCN">MNIST_RGCN</a> : Implementation of Relational GCN on MNIST dataset using small training data
 * <a href="https://github.com/austinmyc/Steel-Plate-Defect-Prediction">Steel-Plate-Defect-Prediction</a> : Kaggle Playground Series
 * <a href="https://github.com/austinmyc/percolation">Percolation</a> : Python implementation of percolation theory and union find algorithm
 * <a href="https://github.com/austinmyc/donutpy">donutpy</a> : donut.c in Python